INTERVIEW AND PHOTOS BY MARKO SYRJALA AND ARTO LEHTINEN

 Ross: Yeah.
 We are very excited about the new record because we are going to see what Steve really can do.

 Stu: It’s probably 75% done, but we are still trying to strategize when it’s going to come out, but it’s almost done.

 Steve, do you have any pressure being in the band after Rhino?

 Steve: Not that I know of.

-Stu: Steve is from a different school and you’ve seen photos online, we’re best friend with Rhino.
-He’s on the tour with us now…
+Stu: Steve is from a different school, and you’ve seen photos online; we’re best friends with Rhino.
+He’s on tour with us now…

 Ross: We just played with “Hail and Kill” together.